PitchConnect/.github/docs/WORKFLOWS_STATUS.md

 3. **User Education**:
    - Educate users on how to use the new automation
    - Explain the issue lifecycle and what each label means
-   - Encourage the use of draft PRs for work in progress
+   - Emphasize the importance of creating draft PRs immediately

 4. **Monitoring and Feedback**:
    - Monitor the workflows to ensure they're working correctly